code-not-found/code-not-found.github.io/_posts/jms/2014-01-18-jms-activemq-message-priority-example.md

 For example [on ActiveMQ, there are a number of settings that need to be made in order to support message priority](http://activemq.apache.org/how-can-i-support-priority-queues.html).
 A typical example is lowering the consumer prefetch to 1 to ensure getting the high priority messages from the store ahead of lower priority messages.
 However this sort of tradeoff can have significant performance implications, so always test your scenarios thoroughly.

-Checkout following link if you would like to [know more on how ActiveMQ message priorities work](http://blog.christianposta.com/activemq/activemq-message-priorities-how-it-works/){:target="_blank"}.
+Checkout following link if you would like to [know more about how ActiveMQ message priorities work](http://blog.christianposta.com/activemq/activemq-message-priorities-how-it-works/){:target="_blank"}.

 # ActiveMQ Message Priority Example